HxHippy/PWGen/website/docs/cli/overview.md

 ## Introduction

-The PwGen CLI provides full access to password and secrets management through a powerful command-line interface.
-Perfect for automation, scripting, and power users who prefer terminal-based workflows.
+The PwGen-rust CLI provides full access to password and secrets management through a powerful command-line interface.
+Built in Rust for maximum performance and security, it's perfect for automation, scripting, and power users who prefer terminal-based workflows.

 ## Installation

-The CLI is included with all PwGen installations:
+The CLI is included with all PwGen-rust installations:

 ```bash
 # Verify installation